 - 1. A nurse will be on duty at all times. - 2.
 All students must present a pass from their teacher for admission to the Health Room (except in cases of emergency). - 3.
 Health Room Personnel are responsible ONLY for illness or injury occurring in school or on the way to and from school. - 4.
 Secondary students may bring prescription medication to the health room prior to the start of the school day.
 EXCEPTION: Any medication which is a Schedule II controlled substance (such as Ritalin, Adderall) must be delivered to the school by the parent/guardian. - 5.
 Only medication prescribed by a physician to be given during school hours will be administered.
 If a medication is ordered for three (3) doses a day, please administer a dose before school, a dose after school, and a dose before bedtime.
 The prescribed medication must be in a current container with the student's name, name of the medication, the physician's name, the dosage, and the time to be administered.
 Medication will NOT be given if these guidelines are not followed.
-OVER THE COUNTER

-MEDICINES WILL NOT BE ADMINISTERED.

-- 6. All prescription drugs will be kept in the Health Room.
-Students needing to use cough drops must carry a written note of permission from a parent/guardian. - 7.
+OVER THE COUNTER MEDICINES WILL NOT BE ADMINISTERED. - 6.
+All prescription drugs will be kept in the Health Room.
+Students needing to use cough drops must carry a written note of permission from a parent/guardian.
+Students are not permitted to carry any medication.
+Any exceptions, such as asthma inhalers or epinephrine autoinjectors MUST be discussed with the school nurse and building principal. - 7.
 Provisions will be made to send a student home if health room service for more than an hour is required. - 8.
 When blood is transferred or makes contact with eyes, mucous membrane, or an open wound, the parent/guardian of students involved will be notified and a recommendation will be made for them to contact their physician for evaluation and follow-up. - If a student is exposed to saliva from a bite injury, etc., the parent/guardian will be notified and a recommendation will be made for an evaluation and follow up by their physician. - Exchange of other body fluids such as feces, vomitus, or urine involves much less risk and referral will be based on each individual situation. - Whenever possible, the nurse will notify the parent/guardian in a phone conference.
 The nurse will stress the importance of medical follow-up since many diseases can be spread by the exchange of body fluids. - If unable to reach the parent/guardian by phone, a note requesting a return call by the parent/guardian will be sent home with the student.
 The nurse will follow up on all such communication. - 9.
 Health Services will include:

-Physical Examinations-Grades K, 1, 6, & 11

-Dental Examinations-Grades K, 1, 3, & 7

-Height and Weight Measurements-all grades
+Physical Examinations-Grades K, 1, 6, & 11 Dental Examinations-Grades K, 1, 3, & 7 Height and Weight Measurements-all grades Vision Screening Tests-all grades Hearing Tests-Grades K, 1, 2, 3, 7, & 11

-Vision Screening Tests-all grades Hearing Tests-Grades K, 1, 2, 3, 7, & 11 school day, a responsible neighbor or relative, their family physician, and any medical problems that might affect their child.
+- 10. Scoliosis Screening-Grades 6 & 7 - 11.
+All parents are required to complete, sign, and return an emergency card for each child, listing the places where parents may be contacted during the school day, a responsible neighbor or relative, their family physician, and any medical problems that might affect their child.
 The parent(s) signature gives the school permission to treat their child.
 Unlisted telephone numbers will be kept confidential.
-If information on the emergency card changes during the year, contact the school nurse immediately to update the information.
+If information on the emergency card changes during the year, contact the school nurseimmediately to update the information.